leo/args/README.md

 #### .command(name, description)

-Register a new command.
+Register a new sub command.
 Args requires all binaries to be defined in the style of git's.
 That means each sub command should be a separate binary called "&#60;parent-command&#62;-&#60;sub-command&#62;".

 For example: If your main binary is called "muffin", the binary of the subcommand "muffin list" should be called "muffin-list".
 And all of them should be defined as such in your [package.json](https://docs.npmjs.com/files/package.json#bin).